CONCACE (home)

 • Fault-tolerant numerical iterative algorithms at scale, collaboration with ENS Lyon in the context of the PEPR Numpex, for more details see here

 3.2.
-Postdoc positions
+PhD positions

 4. Research